greebowarrior/nodetv/Milestones.md

 	- Unsubscribe if show is removed, but keep files
 - Support multiple feeds per show (e.g. ShowRSS & TVShowsApp)
 	- Optional, but TVSA *does* have more data
-- Remove *completed* torrents if they've be copied into media directory

 # Phase 4